 A Texas rental application form is a document landlords use to screen and vet potential tenants, to determine whether they are reliable and can pay rent on time.

-In the landmark 2015 Supreme Court case Texas Dept. of Housing and Community Affairs v.
-Inclusive Communities Project, Inc., the Court held that disparate impact claims were included in the Fair Housing Act.
+In the landmark 2015 United States Supreme Court case Texas Dept. of Housing and Community Affairs v.
+Inclusive Communities Project, Inc. regarding a rental application form and fair housing laws, the US Supreme Court held that disparate impact claims were included in the Fair Housing Act.

-Rejection of Application
+Rejection of Rental Application

 Failure to Disclose

 A landlord may reject a rental application form when an applicant fails to disclose complete or accurate information.

 Property owners or landlords may mention a security deposit during the rental application form process, but they typically do not collect this deposit until a tenant enters into a lease agreement.